 Tips to Declutter Your Home

-A few weeks ago we gave you tips on how to elevate your home.
-Now we want to focus on tips for decluttering your house.
+A few weeks ago our best New York interior designers gave you tips on how to elevate your home.
+Now we want to provide more tips specifically for decluttering your house.
 You might have a big move coming up or just feel the need to purge your space of some clutter.
 Either way, we’re here to help make that process easier for you.
 It’s completely understandable to get overwhelmed by the moving process.
 Not only do you need to pack years of belongings that you lovingly collected, but you also have to make sure you leave the place sparkling clean so you can get that deposit back.
 You go through all of this just to reverse the process when you get to your new place.
 Is it even worth it?
 We think so!
-Here are some tips for decluttering your home before moving to a new place.
+Here are some tips from our New York interior designers with personal experience in decluttering your home before moving to a new place.